evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_53_4MATICplus_SUV/_index.md

 ## Drivetrain

-Mercedes-AMG EQE SUV 53 4MATIC+ has an all-wheel drive system supported by two motors.
+Mercedes-AMG EQE 53 4MATIC+ SUV has an all-wheel drive system supported by two motors.
 One on each axle.

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 181 mm and max 206 mm.
+Minimum ground clearance is 154 mm and max 204 mm.

 ### Steering

-Dynamic steering is standard on Mercedes-AMG EQE SUV 53 4MATIC+.
+Dynamic steering is standard on Mercedes-AMG EQE 53 4MATIC+ SUV.
 Dynamic steering varies the steering ratio as a function of driving speed.
 In addition,  rear-wheel steering is optional.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes